Installation¶

 cmake --install build --prefix <your_install_prefix>

-then, you can use find_package to add ex_actor as your dependencies.
+Then, you can use find_package to add ex_actor to your dependencies.

 cmake -S . -B build -G "Ninja Multi-Config" -DCMAKE_PREFIX_PATH=<your_install_prefix>